ApolloAuto/apollo/docs/cyber/CyberRT_API_for_Developers.md

     - channel_name: the name of the channel to receive from
     - reader_func: callback function to process the messages

-- Return value - Shared pointer to the Writer object
+- Return value - Shared pointer to the Reader object

 ### Code Example